 Getting Started: Pathway for Engineers

-Pathway is your interface to the engineering framework.
+Pathway is your interface to the agent-aligned engineering standard.
 Browse job definitions, explore career progression, and generate AI agent teams matched to your role.

 Prerequisites